Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 cleos wallet unlock
 ```

 You will be prompted for your wallet password you saved earlier, paste it and press enter.
+You could also use a one-liner below:

+`cleos wallet unlock --password $(cat /path/to/password_file)`

 Execute the command below: